-- Single Borrower/Group Limit shall not exceed 100% of SBL (SBL= 25% of CTBC Bank (Phils.) net worth; - The Single Group definition will be based on BSP's regulation; - The Total Credit Exposure includes contingent liabilities.
+- Single Borrower/Group Obligor's SBL shall not exceed 30%1 of the Bank's net worth. - The Single Group definition will be based on BSP's regulation. - The Bankwide Portfolio includes contingent liabilities.

-Limit of Real Estate Loans (Total Loan Portfolio).
+Limit of Real Estate Industry (Bankwide Portfolio).

-- Shall not exceed 20% of the total loan portfolio, net of interbank loans receivable (IBLR); - Real Estate Industry classification will be based on BSP's regulation on Real Estate Loans.
+- Shall not exceed 25%2 of the Bank's total loan portfolio, net of interbank loans receivable (IBLR). - Real Estate Industry classification will be based on BSP's regulation on Real Estate Loans.